Search skillsforcare.org.uk

 Top

-With over half a million adult social care workers supporting people living with autism or a learning disability in England, it's important that the workforce has the right values, skills and knowledge to provide high quality, person-centred care and support.
+With over half a million adult social care workers supporting people living with autism, or a learning disability, in England, it's important that the workforce has the right values, skills and knowledge to provide high quality, person-centred care and support.

-We supported Skills for Health in developing the Core Capabilities Framework for Supporting Autistic People sets out the skills and knowledge that health and social care workers need to deliver high-quality care and support.
-You can use the framework to support you identify what learning and development your workforce needs.
+We supported Skills for Health in developing the Core Capabilities Framework for Supporting Autistic People which sets out the skills and knowledge that health and social care workers need to deliver high-quality care and support.
+You can use the framework to support you to identify what learning and development your workforce needs.

 Document type - 556 MB